makwaijun/personalwebpagev2/content/blog/Post36.md

 ---
-title: "The Chapters of Economic Development - Part 3"
+title: "The Story of Economic Development - Part 4: Losing the Plot"
-date: 2021-02-08T23:00:00+08:00
+date: 2021-02-16T23:00:00+08:00
 draft: true
 ---

 TLDR;

 - Each chap

-There is a trend of increasing intsgibikity.
+- The contribution of these contemporary engines of growth are increasingly intangible.

+### Tracking the Chapters against Mazlowe's Hierachy of needs

 ### The Productivity Paradox - Why timing is everything